CaptainCodeman/gif-player/README.md

 * Check disposal rules to determine exactly when retaining previous frame is required.
 * Make omggif a dependency and figure out how to make rollup remove the writer
 * Use css for cover / contain settings

+Save decoded data so it isn't decompressed for every frame